 Key Verse related to Manasseh

-“Manasseh was twelve years old when he became king, and he reigned in Jerusalem fifty-five years. “
+“Manasseh was twelve years old when he became king and reigned in Jerusalem for fifty-five years. “

 Where is the tribe of Manasseh located?

 The gathering of Manasseh was acclimatized into different societies in that period and thus became legendary as one of those Ten Lost Tribes of Israel.
 A daring and incredible fighter was Gideon.
-It took him 40 years to turn into an appointed authority among the clan.
+It took him 40 years to become an appointed authority among the clan.

-The tribe of Manasseh got comfortable and is located nowadays in Palestine-some toward the east, some toward the west of the Jordan River.
+The tribe of Manasseh got comfortable and is now in Palestine- some toward the east, some toward the west of the Jordan River.
 In time the clan of Manasseh was acclimatized by different people groups and subsequently became referred to in legend as one of the Ten Lost Tribes of Israel.

 As found in 2 Chronicles 33, he is the survivor of oppression.
-As a misguided worshiper and agnostic god, he looked for salvation through the obliteration of God’s name.
+As a misguided worshiper and agnostic god, he sought salvation by obliterating God’s name.
 His activities were unadulterated insidiousness.
-He was at legitimate fault for impropriety, took part in each depravity, practice each possible malevolence, and explored different avenues regarding black magic; in any event, forfeiting his children to the special stepped area of an agnostic god assuming the Lord trained him so.
+He was a legitimate fault for impropriety, took part in each depravity, practiced each possible malevolence, and explored different avenues regarding black magic; in any event, forfeiting his children to the particular stepped area of an agnostic god, assuming the Lord trained him so.